Komodo/komodo-website/src/pages/blog/2014-03/show-absolute-position-in-statusbar.html.md

 }
 ```

-Create a space to save your function
+Create a namespace to save your function and ensure it's not triggered too early

 ```javascript
 if (typeof(extensions) == "undefined") {